bbuie/code_snippets/docs/docs/DEVELOPMENT.md

     - Provide a summary of the work you completed in the description of the pull request.
     - Add steps to QA so the reviewer can quickly know what changed and why
 1. If there are merge conflicts fix them
+    - IMPORTANT: Merge conflicts must result in a conversation with the developer who wrote the conflicting code
 1. Review the "diff" of your code
     - Make sure all changes are needed and wanted
     - Comment to explain any unusual code